Seitenbau/service-kommune-tracker/src/ratpack/endpoints-v1.0.md

 * `timeFrom`
   **optional**
-  A UNIX timestamp marking the point in time when events are included in the result.
+  A UNIX timestamp marking the point in time when events are included in the result (inclusive).
   If missing, all events are included (as long as they are not filtered by another parameter)

 * `timeUntil`
   **optional**
-  A UNIX timestamp marking the point in time when events are no longer included in the result.
+  A UNIX timestamp marking the point in time when events are no longer included in the result (inclusive).
   If missing, all events are included (as long as they are not filtered by another parameter)

 ## response

 HTTP 200 on a successful call, returns a unstructured numbers which describes how often this event was tracked.
+(application type is still json)
 Example:
 ```
 5